 All contracts must have a named Contract Manager for the life of the contract.

-16. CONTRACT MONITORING
+16 CONTRACT MONITORING

 All contracts will be monitored and reviewed on a regular basis, subject to the requirement.
-Areas for monitoring will include:
+Monitoring is part of the overall management of the contract.